Miniclip: Mobile games

 Miniclip has developed and published numerous mobile games for iOS, Android, Symbian, and Windows Phone.
-This includes 8 Ball Pool, Golf Battle, Gravity Guy, Bloons Tower Defense, On The Run, Plague Inc. for Android, Berry Rush, Agar.io, Diep.io, Mini Militia, Ludo Party and Head Ball 2.
+This includes 8 Ball Pool, Soccer Stars, Golf Battle, Gravity Guy, Bloons Tower Defense, On The Run, Plague Inc. for Android, Berry Rush, Agar.io, Diep.io, Mini Militia, Ludo Party and Head Ball 2.

 Other platforms

 In September 2012, Microsoft announced on the Windows blog on 31 August 2012 (see also List of Xbox games on Windows) that Miniclip games would be able to distribute their games on the Xbox division of Windows 8.
 Miniclip games that are supported by Xbox for Windows 8 include Gravity Guy, iStunt 2, and Monster Island.
 Gravity Guy was released on Windows Store on 29 November 2010.

 In April 2013, most Miniclip games for Windows 8 and Windows Phone were distributed for free for one year.

 On 14 February 2017, Miniclip released their first mobile racer game which was compatible with Xbox One, PC, and PlayStation 4, titled MX Nitro.